J.W. Harris (bull rider): 2016 season

 In early February Harris announced that he had decided to undergo surgery on his right elbow, and would miss four to six months of competition to do so.
 The injury caused him to miss the last two BFTS events as it was his riding arm, and had been affecting him for two years.
 He decided to do it then since he figured his best chance to win the PBR World Champion title would be to have it repaired.
 Additionally, he risked further damage to the injury by not getting it corrected immediately.
-Once the surgery is over, it was a matter of time and healing as to whether he could make the finals.
+Once the surgery was over, it was a matter of time and healing as to whether he could make the finals.
 Harris was 20th in the World Standings with 250 points.
 He earned those points at the New York City event by winning the 15/15 Bucking Battle and Round 1.
 It was possible for Harris to stay in contention even with time off.
 For example, if he was out for the full six months, there would still have been eight BFTS events to compete in to try for finals.

 Roughly six months after the surgery, he and his whole family were involved in a car accident and sustained non-life-threatening injuries.
-According to a local newspaper.
-Harris and his family were traveling in Ford dually pickup when an elderly couple in a Ford F-250 crossed into the oncoming lane, causing a head-on collision.
+According to a local newspaper, Harris and his family were traveling in a Ford dually pickup when an elderly couple in a Ford F-250 crossed into the oncoming lane, causing a head-on collision.
 The accident occurred in Brown County, Texas, and killed the elderly couple.
 There was suspicion of another vehicle that forced the elderly couple into the lane.

 Harris was out for approximately six months and experienced pain in his right leg and his back after the accident.
 The family made the trip to Dallas, Texas, to see Dr. Tandy Freeman, who diagnosed Harris with a torn right PCL.
 The injury required another surgery which would keep Harris out of action for another six months.
 Harris had been close to returning to the BFTS after his previous hip and elbow surgery, and was eyeing the Thackerville, Oklahoma, event, set for September 3.
 The accident completely ended his aspirations for a world title in any rodeo circuit in this season.
 Harris was 3-for-7 in three events this season.
 Harris began the 2017 season with five BFTS injury exemptions.